What are the Top 10 best Ukulele Brands in 2022?

 - If you’re just getting started, we’d recommend Mahalo, Lanikai, Kala, and Luna’s entry-level ukes.

-- If you’re an intermediate player, we recommend you pick from Kala, Luna, Córdoba, and Fender.
+- In the case you’re an intermediate player, we recommend you pick from Kala, Luna, Córdoba, and Fender.

 - If you’re an advanced or professional musician, we recommend you pick Kala, Luna, Oscar Schmidt, Córdoba, and Martin.

-Still, you must know that there is always a better sounding, better looking, and way pricier uke that’s closer to perfection – and those are usually custom made.
+Still, you must know that there is always a better sounding, better looking, and way pricier ukulele that’s closer to perfection – and those are usually custom-made.

 But, guess what?